hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/step11-add-pod.md

-Up to this point, you have only queried Kubernetes for information (the R in [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)).
+Up to this point, you have only queried Kubernetes for information (the Read in [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)).
 In this step, you will add a Pod programmatically.

 Currently, if you test the Pod, the `add` command returns just a placeholder message: